1/2 cup (40 g) nutritional yeast flakes

 1/8 teaspoon ground ginger

-1 tablespoon coconut palm sugar (can substitute regular granulated sugar)
+1 tablespoon light brown or coconut palm sugar

 4 “nests” gluten free ramen or rice noodles

-1 cup cubed extra-firm tofu or diced cooked chicken
+1 cup cubed extra-firm tofu (raw or baked, as described above) or cooked and diced chicken breasts

 2 tablespoons gluten free miso paste

-1/2 to 3/4 cup chopped fresh scallion greens*
+1/2 to 3/4 cup chopped fresh or 2 tablespoons freeze-dried scallion greens

 First, make the bouillon powder.
 Place all of the bouillon ingredients in a medium-size bowl and mix to combine well.
 Place in a resealable glass container (a small mason jar works great), and set aside.

-To assemble the instant soups, set out four heat-safe jars that can accommodate about 20 fluid ounces in volume (I used 19.6-ounce straight-sided Weck jars).
-In each jar, layer the ingredients in the following order: 1/2 cup spinach leaves, 1/4 cup shredded carrots, 1/2 cup tofu or chicken, 1/2 tablespoon miso paste, 1 teaspoon soy sauce, one nest of softened noodles, 1 tablespoon bouillon powder and, finally, scallion greens to taste (at least 2 tablespoons).
-Cover and store in the refrigerator until ready to serve.
+To assemble the instant soups, set out four heat-safe jars that can accommodate about 20 fluid ounces in volume (I use 19.6-ounce straight-sided Weck jars).
+In each jar, layer the ingredients in the following order: about 1 cup total vegetables (spinach leaves, carrots, blanched mushrooms, blanched sugar snap peas), 1/2 cup tofu or chicken, 1 1/2 teaspoons miso paste, 1 teaspoon tamari, one nest of softened noodles, 1 tablespoon bouillon powder and, finally, scallion greens to taste.
+Cover and store in the refrigerator until ready to serve (you can store assembled cups for up to 3 days if your ingredients are fresh).

-When ready to serve, fill each container with boiling water (leaving a small space to permit covering the container) and cover tightly.
+When ready to serve, if the assembled cup has been refrigerated, allow it come to close to room temperature first.
+Then, fill each container with boiling water (leaving a small space to permit covering the container) and cover tightly.
 Allow the container to steep for 2 minutes.
 Open, stir gently and enjoy.